Société des Océanistes

 The Société des Océanistes ('Society of Oceanicists') is a French scientific society, founded in 1936, that brings together specialists and interdisciplinary scholars of the cultures and societies of Oceania.
 It was originally located at the Musée de l'Homme in Paris, but moved to the Musée du quai Branly in 2006.
-The president for 2013–2015 is Maurice Godelier.
+Since 2020, Pascale Bonnemère has been the president of the organization.

 The Society published a journal, the Journal de la Société des Océanistes, with the aid of the Centre national de la recherche scientifique (France) and the Centre national de littérature (Luxembourg).